avmjs/vapjs-signer/.github/CONTRIBUTING.md

 7. [Open a Pull Request](https://help.github.com/articles/using-pull-requests/)
     with a clear title and description.

-**DESIGN NOTE**: ethjs-signer follows the UNIX programming philosophy.
+**DESIGN NOTE**: vapjs-signer follows the UNIX programming philosophy.
 Please consider this before contributing, keep your commits/modules concise and to the point.

 Read more here:
 http://www.catb.org/esr/writings/taoup/html/ch01s06.html